Read time: ~10 minutes

 - Corn-based materials

-- Glass or Cardboard Tubes — Since traditional floss is nylon, wrapped around plastic, wrapped in plastic, you’ll of course want to be on the lookout for floss that comes in eco-friendly packaging
+- Glass or Cardboard Tubes — Since traditional floss is nylon, wrapped around plastic, wrapped in plastic, you’ll of course want to be on the lookout for floss that comes in eco-friendly packaging.

 4. Easy Eco-Friendly Soap Swap